By Tim Lambert

 A number of inventions to do with clothing were made in the 19th century.
 The safety pin was invented in 1849.
 Henry Seely invented the electric iron in 1882 but it did not become common until the 1930s.
 The zip fastener was invented in 1893.

-Gaslight first became common in well-off people’s homes in the 1840s.
+Gaslights first became common in well-off people’s homes in the 1840s.
 By the late 1870s, most working-class homes had gaslight, at least downstairs.
 Bedrooms might have oil lamps.
 Gas fires first became common in the 1880s.
 Gas cookers first became common in the 1890s.
 Joseph Swan invented the electric light bulb in 1878.
-Edison invented a better version in 1879.

 During the 19th century, surgery was greatly improved by the discovery of Anesthetics.
 As early as 1799 the inventor Humphry Davy (1778-1829) realized that inhaling ether relieved pain.
 Unfortunately, decades passed before it was actually used.
 An American dentist Henry H. Morgan began using ether in 1846.